RicardoEPRodrigues/3Engine/README.md

 This project depends on OpenGL, GLEW and SDL2.
 While the first is normally installed by default in most systems the latter libraries are not.

 You might want to visit the [Release page](https://github.com/RicardoEPRodrigues/3Engine/releases) and check out pre-built versions of the engine.
-On Linux you need SDL installed to run a release: `sudo apt install libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0 libglew1.13`.

 **CONTRIBUTIONS: Help make the library more usable.
 Mainly regarding using pre-built versions.**